 In a nutshell, hyponatremia is a very real risk and this can really impact your performance and make you pretty ill, so that advice needs to be taken with a degree of moderation and common sense.

 A more specific tactic is to aim to take in some additional sodium with your fluids when you’re sweating.
 Sodium helps you hold onto more water in your extra-cellular fluid and bloodstream and this reduces cardiovascular strain, helping you maintain your performance.

 The concentrations of sodium in your body fluids are finely balanced by various processes, so it can be a sensible idea to add a bit of extra salt to your food - and/or some sodium supplements in your drinks - at times when you know your hydration levels might be challenged.
 Increasing your sodium intake also increases thirst, which should urge you to drink more too.

-If you're an older athlete who struggles with hydration issues like dehydration or cramp after longer period of sweating, it's worth taking our free online Sweat Test to help you get started with personalising your hydration strategy.
+If you're an older athlete who struggles with hydration issues like dehydration or cramp after longer period of sweating, it's worth taking our free Fuel & Hydration Planner to help you get started with personalising your hydration strategy.
 And, if you have any questions at all, just drop us an email.